Squarespace/squarespace-toolbelt/README.md

 ## Usage

-In your package.json you can use Squarespace Toolbelt to automatically run build tasks on Squarespace tempalates.
+In your package.json you can use Squarespace Toolbelt to automatically run build tasks on Squarespace templates.
 Example:

     {
       "name": "your-squarespace-template",